vortexmakes/RKH/doc/readme.txt

 \li (9)	\c S1 is the initial state.
 \li (10) \c my_init() function defines the topmost initial transition in
 		the \c my state machine.
-		The function prototype is defined as RKH_INIT_ACT_T.
+		The function prototype is defined as RKH_TRN_ACT_T.
 This argument is (optional), thus it could be declared as NULL.
 The application code must trigger the initial transition explicitly by invoking rkh_sma_activate() function.